The central heat trace on large compact classical groups: Highest weights, partitions and stable Casimir observables

 \begin{lemma} Let $G_N$ be a compact classical group of type $\tau\in\{A',A,B,C,D\}$.
 We have the lower bounds

 \end{lemma}

 \begin{proof} The case of $\U(N)$ is done in \cite[Lemma 4.1]{LM2}.
 Let us treat the case of $\SU(N)$ (the result is stated in \cite[Lemma 2.9]{Lem} but the proof is incomplete due to an error of sign, hence we provide the right proof here).
 Let $\alpha$ be a partition of length $\ell(\alpha)\leq A_N\leq N/2$.
-On the one hand,
+A quick computation shows that